f5alliances/f5_ansible_use_cases/04-enable-disable-nodes/README.md

 ## Overview of Use Case

-This use case will configure the BIG-IP To Enable or Disable LTM Nodes.
+This use case will configure the BIG-IP To Enable or Disable LTM Pool Members.

 **Note: This script will only allow to Disable OR Enable nodes it cannot do both at the same time**